Walking to school

 Walk to school week

-Walk to school week is run annually with in May.
+Walk to school week is run annually with in May, in conjunction with Living Streets' Walk to School campaign (link opens in new window).
 It gives your school a chance to participate in a national effort to encourage walking to school and by doing this hopefully make parents and children alike realise that it is both enjoyable and achievable.